quicwg/base-drafts/draft-ietf-quic-http.md

   ID is used in push stream headers ({{server-push}}), CANCEL_PUSH frames ({{frame-cancel-push}}).

-Field Block:
+Encoded Field Section:
-: QPACK-compressed request fields for the promised response.
+: QPACK-encoded request header fields for the promised response.
 See [QPACK] for more details.

 A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}).
 A client MUST treat receipt of a